BSc Politics, Philosophy and Economics

 Course overview

-The BSc Politics, Philosophy and Economics (PPE) degree offers the opportunity to study three disciplines crucial for understanding, analysing and shaping the contemporary world: Politics, Philosophy and Economics.
+The BSc Politics, Philosophy and Economics (PPE) programme at SOAS offers you the rich and exciting opportunity to study three disciplines crucial for understanding, analysing and shaping the contemporary world: Politics, Philosophy and Economics.

 A SOAS PPE degree will equip you with the knowledge and skills to pursue a wide range of careers in the public and private sectors at national and international levels, including in public policy, governmental or non-governmental organisations, diplomacy, data management, risk analysis, business and finance.